thelounge/thelounge.github.io/_docs/usage.md

 ---
 layout: documentation
 title: Usage
-description: Using The Lounge CLI.
+description: Available commands and options of thelounge, the CLI of The Lounge
 order: 3
 ---